-Ryan Labriola is a Senior Consultant in Treliant’s Corporate and Regulatory Compliance service area, where he has worked on major projects involving some of the top banks and law firms in the country.
+Ryan Labriola is a Manager in Treliant’s Regulatory Compliance & Risk Management service area, where he has worked on major projects involving some of the top banks and law firms in the country.

 Among those projects, Ryan recently assisted a Top 40 U.S. bank with a large-scale Servicemember Civil Relief Act (SCRA) remediation effort that was required by the Office of the Comptroller of the Currency (OCC).
 He helped implement a complex data-entry system to house the results of the remediation review, by drafting system requirements, working directly with system developers, designing workflow for over 10 levels of review, and performing end-to-end testing.
 He also leveraged advanced projections analyses to report on the number of resources needed to complete the project within a given timeline.
 His work for the bank involved managing teams larger than 325 individuals, providing guidance on the file review and quality checks, while also delivering qualitative and quantitative analysis to various stakeholders, including high-level bank executives and the OCC.